TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Absolutely.
 As professional attorneys, we are required to follow strict guidelines and adhere to a Code of Practice.
 Our work is subject to a higher standard, as set out in the Mental Capacity Code of Practice (2007).
 We also have to maintain our own continued professional development as registered professionals.
 We work closely with legal professionals in this field, including some judges from the Court of Protection and the Mental Health Tribunal Service, to ensure our service meets the highest standards.

+There are several reasons why you might decide to appoint a professional attorney.
+You may wish to have someone with the necessary skills and knowledge, or you may want to ease the burden on a friend or family member; in some cases, you may not have any friends or family available.
+We can also act as replacement attorneys, and this provides a backup for your attorney if they cannot act.
 Attorneys must make complex decisions about another person’s health and welfare matters, often requiring prompt action, as these decisions can have a lasting impact.
 We understand the importance of making the right decision, so our team has extensive experience in making best-interest decisions.
 Many of our consultants have managed best interest meetings and have even presented or been called upon to give expert evidence in court.
 Professional attorneys can call upon extensive knowledge and experience to deal with these matters as effectively as possible.

 Are there additional fees to pay?

-Will my Care Consultant for Life change?
+Will my Care Consultants change?

 How do you know which decisions to make on my behalf?